DC801/BM-Badge/scripting_logic_outline.md

 			-Non-Blocking (NB), or
 			-Non-Blocking Continuous (NBC).
 			-See mage_script_control.h comments above action functions for more info:
-		-if the action is I, process the action and move on as quickly as possible -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
+		I: process the action and move on as quickly as possible -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
-		-if the action is I+U, process the action as quickly as possible and set the scriptRequiresRender variable to true -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
+		I+U: process the action as quickly as possible and set the scriptRequiresRender variable to true -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
-		-if the action is I+C, process the action as quickly as possible and set the MageScriptState.scriptId to the new value when appropriate
-			-if a jumpScript is set, immediately init MageScriptState for the new scriptId and begin running the new scriptId from action 0
+		I+C: process the action as quickly as possible and set the MageScriptState.scriptId to the new value when appropriate -if a jumpScript is set, immediately init MageScriptState for the new scriptId and begin running the new scriptId from action 0
-		-if the action is B, check the scriptRequiresRender flag and call a manual update before performing the blocking action -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
+		B: check the scriptRequiresRender flag and call a manual update before performing the blocking action -MageScriptState.actionIndex's value will be used for the for loop index directly, so it automatically increments.
-		-if the action is NB:
+		NB:
 			-check if MageScriptState.totalLoopsToNextAction is zero
 				-if it is zero, then this is the first loop for this action.
 					-set totalLoopsToNextAction and loopsToNextAction to the action duration